harvester/docs/docs/rancher/rke1-cluster.md

-# RKE1 Kubernetes Cluster
+# Creating an RKE1 Kubernetes Cluster

-Users can now provision RKE1 Kubernetes clusters on top of the Harvester cluster in Rancher `v2.6.1` using the built-in Harvester Node Driver.
+Users can now provision RKE1 Kubernetes clusters on top of the Harvester cluster in Rancher `v2.6.1` using the built-in Harvester node driver.

 ![rke1-cluster](assets/rke1-node-driver.png)